ASKurz/blogdown/content/blog/2023-04-30-causal-inference-with-bayesian-models/index.md

 \end{align*}`
 $$

 The prior for `\(\beta_0\)` is centered on 156.5 because according to the Centers for Disease Control and Prevention (CDC; see [here](https://www.cdc.gov/nchs/fastats/body-measurements.htm)), that is the average weight for 19-year-old women in the US in recent years (2015-2018).
-Granted, the Horan & Johnson ([1971](#ref-horan1971coverant)) data were from some 50 years ago, but since body weight has increased over the past few decades in the US, an average woman’s weight now might be a decent first approximation for an overweight woman 50 years ago.
-The standard deviation of 15 in the prior is meant to reflect uncertainty, and it suggest that 95% of the prior mass should be between 30 points below and above the prior mean.
+Granted, the Horan & Johnson ([1971](#ref-horan1971coverant)) data were from more than 50 years ago, but since body weight has increased over the past few decades in the US, an average woman’s weight now might be a decent first approximation for a woman considered overweight at that time.
+The standard deviation of 15 in the prior is meant to reflect uncertainty, and it suggests we think about 95% of the prior mass should be between 30 points below and above the prior mean.

 The prior for `\(\beta_1\)` is centered on 0 to weakly regularize the estimate for the experimental difference towards smaller values.
 However, we continue to use a fairly permissive standard deviation of 15 to allow for somewhat large treatment effects.
 That is, there could be a difference between the groups as large as 30 pounds either way, but smaller differences are more plausible than larger ones.